aaron777collins/MinecraftDatapackLanguage/docs/_docs/getting-started.md

 # Getting Started

-This guide will help you install Minecraft Datapack Language (MDL) and create your first **modern JavaScript-style** datapack with control structures, variables, and expressions.
+This guide will help you install Minecraft Datapack Language (MDL) and create your first **modern JavaScript-style** datapack with control structures, variables, expressions, and multi-file projects.

 ## Installation